divipillai/kotlin-nrf-matter/doc/docs/vendored_dependencies.md

 # Vendored dependencies
+!!! note "Applicable to Android only"

+    This page is only relevant for the Android build.
+The iOS build uses Apple's Matter frameworks and does not require any vendored dependencies.

-Three dependencies are checked directly into the repository rather than resolved from a remote
+Two dependencies are checked directly into the repository rather than resolved from a remote
-repository: the native Matter (CHIP) binaries, the Google Home API Maven artifacts, and the `ios-matter` Swift package.
+repository: the native Matter (CHIP) binaries, and the Google Home API Maven artifacts.
 Cloning the repository and building is enough — none of them require manual setup.

 This page explains what each one is and what to do if you need to update it.